MiSTer-devel/GBA_MiSTer/README.md

 - FastForward - speed up game by factor 2-4
 - CPU Turbomode - give games additional CPU power
 - Flickerblend - turn on for games like F-Zero, Mario Kart or NES Classics to prevent flickering effects
+- Spritelimit - turn on to prevent wrong sprites for games that rely on the limit (opt-in because not 100% accurate)

 # Savestates
 Core provides 4 slots to save the state.
 The first slot gets saved to disk and automatically loaded (but not applied)